hlavacs/ViennaTypeListLibrary/README.md

 * *index_of*: index of first occurrence of a type within a type list
 * *cat*: concatenate two type lists to one big type list, the result is of the first list type
 * *to_ptr*: turn list elements into pointers
-* *variant_type*: make a summary variant type of all elements in a list
+* *to_variant*: make a summary variant type of all elements in a list
 * *transform*: transform list<types> into list<Function<types>>
 * *is_same*: test if a list contains the same types as types of a variadic parameter pack
 * *transfer*: transfer a list of types1 into a list of types2